marcus-nystrom/Titta/README.md

 2. Change settings from their defaults if wanted.
 3. Create a Titta instance using this settings struct: `tracker = Titta(settings);`
-4. Interact with the eye tracker using the below API.
+4. Interact with the eye tracker using the Titta API.
 5. When calling `Titta.calibrate()`, a participant setup and calibration interface is shown.
 For each screen, several keyboard hotkeys are available to activate certain functionality.
 By default, the hotkey for each button is printed in the button's label.